-In 2012, CNN featured Sarah as a "Breakthrough Woman," Build a Bear named her a "Huggable Hero," and L'Oreal honored her as a "Woman of Worth."
-The Classy Awards selected The Sparkle Effect as a regional winner for the Human Rights Charity of the Year.
+In 2012, CNN featured Sarah as a "Breakthrough Woman," Build-a-Bear named her a "Huggable Hero," and L'Oreal honored her as a "Woman of Worth."
+The Classy Awards selected The Sparkle Effect as the Midwest Human Rights Charity of the Year.

 In 2011, Sarah was one of five high school students in the country selected as a National Honoree by the Prudential Spirit of Community Awards.
 She was also honored with the "Violet Richardson Award" by the Soroptimists and the "Robert Sheppard Leadership Award" by the National Society of High School Scholars.
 Whitman College selected Sarah as a "Claire Sherwood Scholar" for her combination of scholarship and leadership abilities.
 In August, Sarah garnered the $100,000 grand prize at the 2011 Do Something Awards!

 In 2010, Sarah was recognized with a "Kids Who Care Award" by Kohl's and an "Amazing Athlete Award" by American Cheerleader Magazine.
-Sarah was lauded by Do Something as a "dedicated young social activist" on MTV's America's Best Dance Crew's Champions for Charity episode.
-Clay Aiken's National Inclusion Project selected Sarah as a "Champion of Change" for the second time for her work in encouraging the world to abandon perceptions of normalcy while learning to embrace and appreciate diversity.
+She was lauded by Do Something as a "dedicated young social activist" on MTV's America's Best Dance Crew's Champions for Charity episode.
+Clay Aiken's National Inclusion Project recognized Sarah as a "Champion of Change" for the second time for her work in encouraging the world to abandon perceptions of normalcy while learning to embrace and appreciate diversity.

-Julianne DeLessio, our new summer intern, has been dancing recreationally and competitively since she was just three years old.
+Julianne DeLessio, one of our Sparkle Effect trainers, has been dancing recreationally and competitively since she was three years old.
 She also cheered for her junior high and high school cheer teams.
 While in high school, Julianne created and coached the Pleasant Valley Shining Stars, the Sparkle Effect's first high school dance team!
 Julianne also started her own nonprofit organization, Dance For Me, to bring cost-free, on-site dance workshops to children who cannot access dance classes.
-Through Dance for me, Julianne has worked with several national organizations such as the YMCA, Gigi's Playhouse, Gilda's Club, and Do Something, Inc. Julianne's passion for combining dance and community outreach has garnered her numerous awards, including the prestigious UDA American School Spirit Award.
-In the fall, Julianne will attend Rockhurst University to study Communications and Non-Profit Management.
-We are excited to have Julianne on The Sparkle Effect team!
+Through Dance For Me, Julianne has worked with several national organizations, including the YMCA, Gigi's Playhouse, Gilda's Club, and Do Something, Inc. Julianne attends Rockhurst University, where she is studying Communications and Non-Profit Management.